Tring railway station: Formerly proposed services

-In the London & South East Rail Utilisation Strategy document published by Network Rail in 2011, Tring was identified as a terminus of a possible northern extension of the Crossrail lines now under construction in central London.
-The report recommends the addition of a tunnel in the vicinity of the proposed station at connecting the Crossrail route to the West Coast Mainline.
-The diversion of rail services through central London would enable a direct link from stations such as Tring to West End stations such as and would alleviate congestion at Euston station; Crossrail services currently planned to terminate at due to capacity constraints would also be able to continue further west, allowing for a more efficient use of the line.
-This proposal has not been officially confirmed or funded, although an announcement made in August 2014 by the transport secretary Patrick McLoughlin indicated that the government was actively evaluating the possibility of extending Crossrail as far as Tring and Milton Keynes Central.
+In the London & South East Rail Utilisation Strategy document published by Network Rail in 2011, Tring was identified as a terminus of a possible northern extension of the Crossrail lines, now known as the Elizabeth Line.
+The report recommended the addition of a tunnel in the vicinity of the proposed station at connecting the Crossrail route to the West Coast Mainline.
+The diversion of rail services through central London would have enabled a direct link from stations such as Tring to West End stations such as and would have alleviated congestion at Euston station; the Elizabeth Line now only runs to Heathrow and Reading.
+An announcement made in August 2014 by the transport secretary Patrick McLoughlin indicated that the government was actively evaluating the possibility of extending Crossrail as far as Tring and Milton Keynes Central.
+However, this plan was cancelled in 2016.